CTYAODN

 Intrathecal Chemotherapy

-Treatment in which anticancer drugs are injected into the fluid-filled space between the thin layers of tissue that cover the brain and spinal cord.
+This treatment involves the injection of anticancer drugs, such as those used in chemotherapy and adjuvant therapy, into the fluid-filled space between the thin layers of tissue that cover the brain and spinal cord.
+Additionally, immunotherapy can also be utilized in this context.

 L